T1000-Swift-Hail/PROJECT-2/README.md

 ### Project :
-Project name :My Tasks ...
+Project name :Best Weight ...

 ### Project Description :
-To-do list management apps allow you to perform operations more efficiently.
-These apps enable you to drag and drop tasks to reorder them .
+Body Mass Index is a simple calculationusing a person's height and weight.
+The formula is BMI = kg/m2. where kg is a person's weight in kilograms and m2 is their height in metres squared
 ### Features List :

 - feature 1 : easy to use.
-- feature 2 : Tasks are added and organized quickly.
-_ feature 3 :The application is very flexible.
+- feature 2 : BMI can help determine whether a person is at an unhealthy or healthy weight _ feature 3 :The application is very flexible.

 ### Define the scenes :